Load-Flow in Multiphase Distribution Networks: Existence, Uniqueness, Non-Singularity and Linear Models: Existence, Uniqueness, and Non-Singularity

 and

 Then, there exists a unique solution $\mathbf{v}$ in

-to the power-flow equations with power injection $\mathbf{s}$.
+to the load-flow equations with power injection $\mathbf{s}$.
 Moreover, this solution can be reached by iteration~\eqref{eqn:fp_iter} initialized anywhere in $\mathcal{D}_\rho(\hat{\mathbf{v}})$. \end{theorem}

 The conditions of Theorem~\ref{thm:exist_general} may be computationally intensive as they require a parameter scanning to find a proper value for $\rho$.
-In the following, we sacrifice the tightness of the inequalities \eqref{eqn:cond1_gen} and \eqref{eqn:cond2_gen} to obtain the following more practical \emph{explicit conditions}. \begin{theorem} Let $\hat{\mathbf{v}}$ be a given solution to the power-flow equations with power injection $\hat{\mathbf{s}}$ satisfying:
+In the following, we sacrifice the tightness of the inequalities \eqref{eqn:cond1_gen} and \eqref{eqn:cond2_gen} to obtain the following \emph{explicit conditions}. \begin{theorem} Let $\hat{\mathbf{v}}$ be a given solution to the load-flow equations with power injection $\hat{\mathbf{s}}$ satisfying: